junxit/us-congress-bills-109/metadata.md

 - 2006-09-26 — Mr. Goodlatte moved to suspend the rules and pass the bill.
 - 2006-09-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7372)
 - 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7372)
+- 2006-09-27 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.